vniehues/homebridge-saphi-tv/README.md

 Some whishful thinking:
 - Auto detect the TV in your local network
 - Find a way to get the current channel/app/input
+- Expose to Homekit as a proper remote

 # Plug-in configuration
  For the best experience you should use the built-in config.